pl3onasm/Programming-fundamentals/README.md

 ```
 ctest.sh myprogram.c | less -r
 ```
-You may also choose to redirect the output to a file:
+You may also choose to redirect the output to a file, in which case the color codes will be removed automatically to render a plain text file:
 ```
 ctest.sh myprogram.c > results.txt
 ```